erikgna/nx-poc/my-demo/presentation_v2.md

 There’s a learning curve.
 You have to think in terms of dependency graphs and orchestration.

-But once you do —
-your monorepo scales without slowing you down.
+But once you do, your monorepo scales without slowing you down.